EmaroLab/Miro_stereo_ROS/README.md

 >We would be using the [platform interface](https://consequential.bitbucket.io/Technical_Interfaces_Platform_Interface.html) of the MiRo in this approach.

 #### Pyhton script for getting Odometry messages
 >The platform interface of the MiRo provides the sensor_information of MiRo in form of customized message: **[miro_msgs/platform_sensors]**(miro_msgs/platform_sensors) over topic **platform/sensors**.
 This also has the Odometry message to be used for the visualsiation of MiRo movement (here done in Rviz).
 It is considered better to have the messages in [standard form](http://docs.ros.org/api/nav_msgs/html/msg/Odometry.html) *(now available in the new Standard interface of MiRo)*.
 Thus a python script was made to publish **nav_msgs/Odometry** messages.
 The same python script was made to control the movement of the MiRo robot so that the touch sensors can be used to control the movement. !!!!!!!.
 This can be done by creating a message of type: **miro_msgs/platform_control** and publishing over topic **platform/control**.
+Note that it shall be saved and run inside the *mdk/* directory. **(we furthur recommend to put the file inside the same folder as the example python scripts ~/mdk/bin/shared)**

-- **odom**
+- **miro_get_odom.py**
+  - Takes argument as the robot Id(rob01 if only 1 MiRo connected)
   - Subscribes to the topic: "miro/rob01/platform/sensors".
   - Extracts Odometry info.
   - Publishes over the topic: "odom/miro".